 BJP, Cong slam each other over Yes Bank crisis

-The Congress termed the charge "fake".
-It said Priyanka Gandhi Vadra had sold an M F Hussain painting of her father Rajiv Gandhi to Kapoor for Rs 2 crore, and the entire amount was disclosed in her income tax return of 2010.
+The Congress dismissed the charge "fake" and called it a "diversionary" tactic.
+It said Priyanka Gandhi had sold an M F Hussain painting of her father Rajiv Gandhi to Kapoor for Rs 2 crore, and the entire amount was disclosed in her income tax return of 2010.

+Malviya tweeted, "Every financial crime in India has deep link with the Gandhis.
+Mallya used to send flight upgrade tickets to Sonia Gandhi.
+Had access to MMS (Manmohan Singh) and PC (P Chidambaram).
+Is absconding.
+Rahul inaugurated Nirav Modi’s bridal jewellery collection, he defaulted.
+Rana bought Priyanka Vadra’s paintings."
+Congress' chief spokesperson Randeep Surjewala asked how does an M F Hussain painting of Rajiv Gandhi sold 10 years ago by Priyanka Gandhi to Yes Bank owner Rana Kapoor and disclosed in her tax returns connect with unprecedented giving of loans of Rs 2,00,000 crore in five years of the Modi government.
+"More so, when (Kapoor's) proximity to BJP leaders is well known," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)